horsemaker/neogcamp-levelZero-only-concepts/lecture-1-introduction-to-cli/README.md

 # Introduction to CLI
 ### What is **CLI** ?<br />
 - CLI stands for **Command Line Interface**<br />
-- **Command Line Interface** is a text-based interface which processes the commands of a computer program in the form of lines of text to   perform functions and responds back in the same way.
+- **Command Line Interface** is a text-based interface that processes the commands of a computer program in the form of lines of text to perform functions and responds in the same way.

 ## Concept no 1: JavaScript and NodeJS
 ### JavaScript
-- A text-based programming language which executes on a browser, allows to make webpages interactive.
+- A text-based programming language which executes on a browser, allows making webpages interactive.
-JavaScript is a programming language, which runs in browser.
+JavaScript is a programming language, which runs in the browser.
 ### NodeJS
 - Node.js is an interpreter or running environment for JavaScript